GRAND AUSTRALIA FARM TOUR 2026

 Plus More....

-Included flight to the tropical city of Cairns, for a three-night stay.
+Arrive into the tropical city of Cairns, for a three-night stay.
 Travel to “Freshwater Train Station” to board the “Kuranda Rail” for a scenic train journey up the mountainside to “Kuranda Station” and a visit to the Kuranda village.
 “Skyrail Rainforest Cableway”, the world’s longest gondola, for an epic aerial ride over the rainforest canopy as you make your way back down the mountain.
 A 45-minute catamaran ride will take you to beautiful Green Island to enjoy this unique coral reef, which is situated on part of the “Great Barrier Reef" - one of the Seven Natural Wonders of the World.
 Enjoy a glass bottom boat ride over the coral with snorkeling equipment included.
-[B/L daily]
+[B daily & 1 lunch]

 Day 04 - 07: Jan 24, 25, 26 & 27, 2026: CAIRNS ~ MELBOURNE ~ BALLARAT, AU

 Included flight to Melbourne.
 City tour of Melbourne.
 Continue into the farming community of Ballarat and check into the hotel for a 2-night stay.
 Ballarat is Victoria's largest inland city with a fascinating heritage backdrop.
 Visit and tour of a local sheep sales yard, as well as a potato, corn farm and dairy.
 Visit to a local company which makes Australian sprayers.
-[B/L daily]
+[B daily, 1 lunch & 2 dinners]

 Day 08 & 09: Jan 28 & 29, 2026: BALLARAT – BORDERTOWN ~ MANNUM, AU

 Travel through the region, known as the “Victorian Wheat Belt”.
 Visit to a carrot farm followed by a visit to a large scale cereal grain operation.
 Visit a seed cleaning operation then continue into Murray Bridge.
 Visit an onion processing facilities.
 The quaint community of Mannum, a historic town on the west bank of the Murray River.
-[B/L/D daily]
+[Breakfast daily, 1 lunch and 2 dinners]

 The Barossa Valley wine region is one of Australia's oldest and most premier wine regions.
 Enjoy a tour and lunch at a local winery.
 Travel onto Adelaide/Glenelg a beach-side suburb of the South Australian capital of Adelaide.
 [B/L]

 Included flight into Sydney.
 Check into your hotel situated on the Darling Harbour, for a two-night stay.
 A cruise on one of the Sydney Harbour.
 A tour and visit to the world-famous “Sydney Opera House”.
 Free time to explore on your own.
-[B/D]
+[B daily]

 Day 22: Feb 11, 2026: HOBART, TASMANIA

 Breakfast in the hotel.
-Private coach transfer to Hobart Airport for Brisbane.
-Overnight at a airport hotel in Brisbane.
+Private coach transfer to Hobart Airport.
 [B]

 Ask about extending your visit in Australia to include Ayers Rock, Indian Pacific Rail & more!
 Call our office for details!